joaosilva-lp/mkv-to-mp4/README.md

 Usage:<br>
-:green_circle: rename your file to "movie.mkv" <br>
+🔴 clone this repository through the command "git clone https://github.com/joaosilva-lp/mkv-to-mp4.git" 🟡 rename your file to "movie.mkv" <br>
-:green_circle: on command line just type in the correct path "node convertvideo.js"
+🟢 on command line just type "node convertvideo.js"
 <br><br>
 Then wait a while :coffee: and you can watch the same movie as mp4 in every device.